mplibunao/payload-custom-website/README.md

 - Use seo plugin to be able to derive title and description from specific fields
 - Make description optional

+## Images

+- Remove picture element and let auto-avif/webp handle that
+- Set quality to 50.
+Let the jpeg and webp users suffer
+- Check in image component if responsive width/height is bigger than original width/height.
+Don't generate the responsive url if so

 ## Error pages

 - Add error pages